RunestoneInteractive/rs/README.rst

 Welcome
 =======

-Runestone Academy is an open source project and *our mission is to equip the nation's STEM teachers with open-source content, tools and strategies they need to create engaging, accessible, and effective learning experiences for their students.* You might do this through our website, https://runestone.academy or by running your own server.
+`Runestone Academy <https://landing.runestone.academy>`_ is an open-source project and *our mission is to equip the nation's STEM teachers with open-source content, tools and strategies they need to create engaging, accessible, and effective learning experiences for their students.* You might do this through our website, https://runestone.academy or by running your own server.
 Or you may be an author or budding author that has a great idea for a book.
 Or you may be a technology coordinator that wants to run a private server.
 Or you may be a researcher at a large university that is looking for a platform to test your ideas.
 We are here for you.
 This repository is the home of the Runestone Academy software.
 We would welcome your help.
 And we are happy to help you get started.

+If you want to use the Runestone Academy servers to run a class using an existing book or if you want to author a book, you likely do not need to run your own copy of Runestone:

-* Using a Runestone Academy for my class - `Instructor guide <https://guide.runestone.academy>`_
+* I want to run a class based on an existing book - `Instructor guide <https://guide.runestone.academy>`_
+* I want to author a book.
+This is now done using PreTeXt.
+PreTeXt is an authoring language that is designed to produce books that can be served on Runestone. `PreTeXt Author Guide <https://pretextbook.org/doc/guide/html/guide-toc.html>`_
+* I want to customize a book for my class - `Customizing a Textbook <https://runestone-monorepo.readthedocs.io/en/latest/custom_book.html>`_

+If you want to do development on Runestone, or run your own server, you will need to set up your own copy of the Runestone software:

+* I want to contribute to the Runestone Academy software - `Contributing Guide <https://runestone-monorepo.readthedocs.io/en/latest/contributing.html>`_
 * Running a server for my own class? - coming soon
 * Running a server for my school or larger group? - coming soon
-* I want to author a book - `Author Guide <https://pretextbook.org/doc/guide/html/guide-toc.html>`_
-* I want to customize a book for my class - `Customizing a Textbook <https://runestone-monorepo.readthedocs.io/en/latest/custom_book.html>`_
-* I want to contribute to the Runestone Academy software - `Contributing Guide <https://runestone-monorepo.readthedocs.io/en/latest/contributing.html>`_
-* What is Runestone Academy? - `About Runestone <https://landing.runestone.academy>`_

 Runestone MonoRepo
 ==================